To travel on Marin Access Paratransit, you must meet one of the following criteria:

 - Have a cognitive disability that prohibits your understanding of how to complete bus trips

 As part of the certification process, you must complete an application and provide a licensed medical professional's statement to verify your disability.
 All applicants must qualify for certification under the guidelines established by the Americans with Disabilities Act of 1990.
-Call our Travel Navigators at 415-454-0902 to start the application process today.
+Call our Travel Navigators at 415-454-0902 to start the application process today or learn more about the basics of paratransit eligibility.

 To reserve a ride on Marin Access, call the scheduling number provided in your welcome packet between 8:30 a.m. and 5:00 p.m. seven days a week.